chetanj99/chetanj99/README.md

 **Hello, Chetan here, I'm graduate from VVP Engineering College with specialization in Information Technology (IT).**

-**I'm great enthusiast and dedicated to work on constantly improving myself and organization.
-I completed my training and industrial training as frontend developer (ReactJs) and currently working as MERN Stack developer.
-Also working as a freelancer as React Js Developer.**
+**I am a passionate individual committed to continuous self-improvement and enhancing the overall performance of both myself and the organization.
+I have successfully completed training and industrial courses as a frontend developer, specializing in ReactJS.
+Currently, I am employed as a MERN Stack developer and also undertake freelance projects as a ReactJS Developer.**